Capital Projects > Timeline > Cross Country Ski Center

 A. Starting in January of 2010, Tahoe Donner management and the General Plan Committee, comprised of interested homeowners, Tahoe Donner staff, and no more than two board members, began holding town hall meetings in order to solicit feedback about future capital development in the association.
 The meetings continued through the spring of that year, and that input, as well as data from the 2009 demographic survey and direction from management was compiled into the 2030 General Plan for the association.

 Cox and his team began meeting with a board-approved steering committee to hear their input, desires and needs for the facility in order to develop schematics and floor plan layouts.
-Huisman says the team has gone through several versions and is close to finalizing a draft floor plan that meets operational needs.
+Huisman says the team has gone through several versions and has finalized a floor plan that meets operational needs.

-After collecting public input on the draft floor plan, the next step, according to Huisman, is to start pre-construction services with a general contractor.
-“This will be a good litmus test.
-With future construction costs defined, we’ll have a much better perspective on estimated costs for this new facility and will be able to make adjustments as necessary,” he said.
+After collecting public input on the draft floor plan, the next step, according to Huisman, was to start pre-construction services with a general contractor.
+“This has been a good litmus test.
+With future construction costs defined, we have a much better perspective on estimated costs for this new facility and have been able to make adjustments as necessary,” he said.

-Once the concept has been finalized by the board, the team will start meeting with the Town of Truckee and other agencies.
-Cox notes this process should take most of the summer.
+With the latest concept finalized by the board, the team has been meeting with the Town of Truckee and other agencies to define approval requirements since mid 2013.
+Although Cox notes this process takes time, the Town of Truckee has now added the project application to the Planning Commission Agenda in February 2014.

-The goal, said Huisman, is to begin construction in May of 2014 and open for business in November of the same year, with full completion in early 2015.
+The goal, said Huisman, is to begin construction in May of 2014 and be ready for early business in December of the same year, with full project completion in early 2015.

 Q. Why is the Cross Country Ski Center a priority?